cmu-delphi/delphi-epidata/docs/api/client_libraries.md

 ## Basic Usage

 Fetching data from the Delphi Epidata API is simple.
-Suppose we are interested in the [`covidcast` endpoint](/covidcast.md), which provides access to a [wide range of data](/covidcast_signals.md) on COVID-19.
+Suppose we are interested in the [main endpoint](/covidcast.md) (formerly called `covidcast`), which provides access to a [wide range of data](/covidcast_signals.md) on COVID-19 and other diseases.
 Reviewing the endpoint documentation, we see that we [need to specify](/covidcast_api_queries.md) a data source name, a signal name, a geographic level, a time resolution, and the location and times of interest.

 The `pub_covidcast()` function lets us access the `covidcast` endpoint: